Rose (color)

-Rose is the color halfway between red and magenta on the HSV color wheel, also known as the RGB color wheel, on which it is at hue angle of 330 degrees.
+Rose is the color halfway between red, magenta and white on the HSV color wheel, also known as the RGB color wheel, on which it is at hue angle of 330 degrees.

-Rose is one of the tertiary colors on the HSV (RGB) color wheel.
+Rose, or vivid pink is one of the tertiary colors on the HSV (RGB) color wheel.
 The complementary color of rose is spring green.
 Sometimes rose is quoted instead as the web-safe color FF00CC, which is closer to magenta than to red, corresponding to a hue angle near 320 degrees, or the web-safe color FF0077, which is closer to red than magenta, corresponding to a hue angle of about 340 degrees.

 Shades of rose

 Etymology of rose

 The first recorded use of rose as a color name in English was in 1382.

 The etymology of the color name rose is the same as that of the name of the rose flower.
 The name originates from Latin rosa, borrowed through Oscan from colonial Greek in southern Italy: rhodon (Aeolic form: wrodon), from Aramaic wurrdā, from Assyrian wurtinnu, from Old Iranian *warda (cf. Avestan warda, Sogdian ward, Parthian wâr).